crossplane/crossplane/CONTRIBUTING.md

 * Add or update tests for all changes.
 * Preempt common [code review comments] and [test review comments].
 * Update all relevant documentation and examples.
 * Don't force push to address review feedback.
+Your commits should tell a story.
 * If necessary, tidy up your git commit history once your PR is approved.

 Thank you for reading through our contributing guide!
 We appreciate you taking